CDCL Director: Professor J. Russell

 MA (Oxon), PhD (London), Reader in Cognitive Development

 Current projects in the CDCL

 B. What do babies understand about other people’s goal directed actions?
-At what age are infants able to perform goal-directed actions themselves?
-If you have a baby aged between 5 and 24 months you may be able to help us answer these questions (see below).
+At what age are infants able to perform goal-directed actions themselves? (now complete - summary of findings to follow later in the year).

-A: Episodic Memory Project
+C: Episodic Memory Project

 This study is now complete.
 Thank you to all who helped!

 Thank you to every one who helped with our 'fun in the jungle' study and our 'music box' study.
 We have submitted the findings of latter for publication and should be able to share those findings with you very soon once our manuscript has been accepted for publication.